Universität Bonn

 • Digitale Forensik

 Admission is also possible with IT-Sicherheit, Usable Security and Privacy and only one other module of this list.
 You must also provide proof of your English language skills.
-Note that the Master's program Cyber Security has a selection procedure.
-Even if you fulfil all requirements, we cannot guarantee that you are admitted.

 To fulfil the admission requirements for our Master's program, you must complete a mathematics module of at least 9 ECTS in addition to your Informatik-Lehramt program.
 We recommend one of these modules from the offerings of the Mathematical Institute: